Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us007/01.requirements-engineering/Readme.md

-As a Fleet Manager responsible for overseeing the maintenance and condition of vehicles within the organization, I need a feature that allows me to quickly register vehicles to check-up.
+As a Fleet Manager responsible for overseeing the maintenance and condition of vehicles within the organization, I need a feature that allows me to quickly register vehicles check-up.

 ### 1.2.
-Customer Specifications and Clarifications
+Customer Specifications and Clarifications  FALTA ISTO

 **From the specifications document:**